jenpennen/jennycho/src/content/work/pantheon.md

 ## Existing Solutions

 Nonprofits have already been using a variety of platforms for volunteer management, with popular solutions including VolunteerHub, Bloomerang, and Point.
-However, none of these out-of-the-box products had the specific app integrations and project management features we need for our unique program, as they integrated poorly with our existing and working infrastructure.
+However, **none of these out-of-the-box products had the specific app integrations and project management features we need for our unique program**, as they integrated poorly with our existing and working infrastructure.

 ## DFG's Approach